diaspora-project/diaspora-stream-api/docs/usage/drivers.rst

 on the `Mochi <https://wordpress.cels.anl.gov/mochi/>`_ suite of technologies.
 It relies on RPC and RDMA using the Mercury library and on user-level threads thanks to the Argobots library.
 To use Mofka as a backend, simply follow the README in Mofka's repository.
-Thanks to its use us high-performance networks, Mofka is particularly well suited for use in HPC applications.
+Thanks to its use of high-performance networks, Mofka is particularly well suited for use in HPC applications.

 Octopus